The Growing Popularity Of Weed

 Concentrates And Extracts

 Marijuana’s growing popularity is leading to the development of more potent products and new methods of consumption.
 Traditionally the plant was grown and usually smoked or baked.
-Now there are dozens of ways of extracting and using Cannabis to harvest its Psychoactive compounds or terpenes (aromatic oils).
+Now there are dozens of ways of extracting and using cannabis to harvest its psychoactive compounds or terpenes (aromatic oils).
 Modern science has discovered efficient methods for isolating larger amounts of resin (the sticky substance produced by the plant’s trichomes, or exterior growths that protect it from outside danger).
-These new products fall under 2 categories; extracts and concentrates.
+These new products fall under two categories: extracts and concentrates.

 Extracts